Influence of field-like torque in synchronization of spin torque oscillators: Model description of two parallelly coupled STOs

-In Eq.\eqref{Hsj} $\hbar = h/2\pi$ ($h$ - Planck's constant), $V$ is the volume of the free layer, $e$ is the electron charge, $\eta$ and $\lambda$ are dimensionless parameters which determine the magnitude and the angular dependence of the spin transfer torque respectively. $I_j$ is the total current passing through the free layer which is given by~\cite{tomo:18}
+In Eq.\eqref{Hsj} $\hbar = h/2\pi$ ($h$ - Planck's constant), $e$ is the electron charge, $\eta$ and $\lambda$ are dimensionless parameters which determine the magnitude and the angular dependence of the spin transfer torque respectively. $I_j$ is the total current passing through the free layer which is given by~\cite{tomo:18}

 where $j,j'=1,2,~j\neq j'$ and $I_j^{coupling}$ is the current injected from the free layer $j'$ to $j$.
 In Eq.\eqref{Ij} $I_0$ is the current flowing through the free layer when there is no coupling between the oscillators.
 The second term in Eq.\eqref{Ij} describes the current flowing through the connection between the two STOs and $\chi$ is the coupling strength which characterizes the energy loss in the connector.
-The oscillating electric current generated by the STO is proportional to $[2V_i/(R_P+R_{AP})][1+\triangle R({\bf m}_j.{\bf P})/(R_P+R_{AP})]$ as pointed out in~\cite{tomo:18}, which implies that the electric current generated by the oscillator depends upon the component of the free layer's magnetization along the pinned layer's magnetization.
+The oscillating electric current generated by the STO is proportional to $[2V_i/(R_P+R_{AP})][1+\triangle R({\bf m}_j.{\bf P})/(R_P+R_{AP})]$ as pointed out in~\cite{tomo:18}, which implies that the electric current generated by the oscillator depends upon the component of the free layer's magnetization along the pinned layer's magnetization direction.
 Here $V_i$ is the external voltage, $R_P$ and $R_{AP} = R_P + \triangle R$ are the resistances of the STO when the magnetization of the free layer is parallel and antiparallel to the magnetization of the pinned layer, respectively.